Red River Valley (A beautiful old southern lullaby)

-If your parents or grandparents grew up in the South, one of the lullabies they might have sung to you is “Red River Valley” from The Giraffe Collection!
+If your parents or grandparents grew up in the South, one of the lullabies they might have sung to you is “Red River Valley” which we feature in The Giraffe Collection!
 Also known as “Cowboy Love Song,” it is considered one of the Top 10 Western Songs of all time.
 This song was so popular and played so frequently that Johnny Cash actually wrote a satirical ditty about it called “Please Don’t Play Red River Valley!”
-If your family is from Canada you might recognize the song as well; there’s speculation that it was actually written in Manitoba in the 1870’s before it became popular in the Southern US.
+If your family is from Canada, you might also recognize the song; there’s speculation that it was actually written in Manitoba in the 1870s before it became popular in the Southern US.
 The song clearly has a wide range of influence because there's even a well-known version in Chinese!

-Did you know Stevie Nicks’ granddad sang this lullaby to her as a child?
-Apparently it was her grandfather that first taught her to love music and she would sing duets with him at four years old.
-Man I would love to be a fly on that wall.
+Did you know Stevie Nicks’s granddad sang this lullaby to her as a child?
+Apparently, it was her grandfather who first taught her to love music and she would sing duets with her at four years old.
+Man, I would love to be a fly on that wall.
 Grandparents (and parents) you have that power!!

 For a super classic version of "Red River Valley," check out this video of Marty Robbins.
-He was named the 1960's Artist of the Decade by the Academy of Country Music.
-Even though the video clarity isn’t great, it's definitely worth a watch and listen!
+He was named the 1960s Artist of the Decade by the Academy of Country Music.
+Even though the video clarity isn’t great, it's definitely worth a watch and a listen!

-Here’s a bit of the Chinese version from one of our trainings in China.
+Here’s a bit of the Chinese version from one of our Music Class trainings in China.
 If you speak Mandarin, try singing along with these lyrics!